-Mr. Gonzalez holds a Masters of Public Administration degree from Texas Tech University in Lubbock, Texas and a Bachelor of Science degree from Eastern New Mexico University in Portales, New Mexico.
-In addition, he is a certified Lean Six Sigma Black Belt from the University of Texas at Austin.
+He has had a distinguished military career, retiring as a Lieutenant Colonel after serving in the U.S. Army for 22 years.
+Mr. Gonzalez holds a Masters of Public Administration degree from Texas Tech University in Lubbock, Texas, and a Bachelor of Science degree from Eastern New Mexico University in Portales, New Mexico.
+He is a certified Lean Six Sigma Black Belt from the University of Texas at Austin.